dsa934/Autonomous-Driving-Using-intelligent-robot-EV3/README.md

 * S/W
-  - OpenCV
+  - OpenCV : Use for webcam control
-    - Use for webcam control
+  - ev3dev : Adopted for control compatibility in the existing 'Robot.c'.
-  - Google Cloud Vision
+  - Rpyc Package : Used for development of linux and window os integrated environment
-  - Rpyc Package
+  - Google Cloud Vision : Using open source neural networks provided by Google for image recognition